honeypieio/shrubcoop.org/content/can-you-help-us.md

 +++
 author = "SHRUB Coop"
 date = 2020-03-21T18:00:00Z
-description = "Since 2013 we have saved over 1,700 tonnes of carbon from being added to the atmosphere." draft = true tags = [] title = "Can you help us?" type = "news"
+description = "COVID-19 has forces us to temporarily close our activities and it's having a big impact on our income." draft = true tags = [] title = "Can you help us continue to create a world without waste?" type = "news"

 +++
-## can you help us?

 #### Since 2013 we have...

 * Saved over **1,700 tonnes of carbon** from being added to the atmosphere.
 That's the equivalent of **11,000 flights** from Edinburgh to London